servantboy/The-Revelation-Riddle/chapters/002_Covenant_Pattern_of_Scripture.md

 From the beginning, covenant shapes the identity of God’s people:

-	•	God calls Abram and promises to make of him “a great nation” (Gen. 12:1–3).
+•God calls Abram and promises to make of him “a great nation” (Gen. 12:1–3).

 	•	God calls Israel out of Egypt, declaring them His “peculiar treasure… above all people” (Ex.
 19:5–6).